kinanen/Solita-CityBikes/README.md

     License and information:
     https://www.avoindata.fi/data/en/dataset/hsl-n-kaupunkipyoraasemat/resource/a23eef3a-cc40-4608-8aa2-c730d17e8902

+To get data up to database some adjustments have been done locally to .csv files brefore running initializing trips.
+  - Commas removed from station names
+  - Duplicates removed from the files
+  - Empty values in Distace or Duration field replaced with 0 values

 ## Process and Room for improvment
 The project has been done as a part of application process to Solita Dev Academy, some used tech and libraries used in the project hase been new to me so there has been some ups and downs, and much of learning thruout the process.